deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 # Additional Details About Program

 ## High-Level Flowchart
-1) Extract file names of images, UDM and xml files.
+1) Extract file names of images, UDM2 and xml files
 2) Extract relevant meta data from xml files (including TOA-Coefficients)
 3) Import imagery and apply TOA-Coefficients
-4) Calculate NDVI for imagery time series.
+4) Calculate NDVI for imagery time series
-5) Import masks from UDM files and merge into a single mask.
+5) Import masks from UDM2 files and merge into a single mask
 6) Apply mask to NDVI imagery time series
 7) Threshold NDVI to classify imagery into vegetation and soil.
-Perform change detection on a pixel-by-pixel basis between sequential data acquisitions.
+Perform change detection on a pixel-by-pixel basis between sequential data acquisitions
-8) Calculate rate of change from vegetation class to soil class between sequential data acquistions
+8) Calculate rate of change from vegetation class to soil class between sequential data acquisitions
 9) Plot NDVI images, classification images, and change detection images

 ## Inputs Parameters

-Location of data files: The program asks the user to navigate to the data folder which contains the AnalyticMS files from the PSScene4Band imagery (along with *.xml meta data) and the usable data mask (udm2) files.
+Location of data files: The program asks the user to navigate to the data folder which contains the AnalyticMS files from the PSScene4Band imagery (along with *.xml meta data) and the usable data mask (UDM2) files.
 The format for each file is defined as follows:

 Imagery: "YYYYMMDD_hhmmss_*_3B_AnalyticMS_clip.tif"